Manager

 When TEE is booted, an Agent is automatically deployed and is used for outside communication with the enclave (via the API) and for computation orchestration (data and algorithm upload, start of the computation and retrieval of the result).

 Agent is a gRPC server, and CLI is a gRPC client of the Agent.
-The Manager sends the Computation Manifest to the Agent via vsock and the Agent runs the computation, according to the Computation Manifest, while sending events back to manager on the status.
-The Manager then sends the events it receives from agent via vsock to Computation Mangement cloud through gRPC.
+The Manager configures the Agent's CVMS gRPC client with URL, certificates, and other configuration settings to connect to the cloud CVMS server.
+The cloud CVMS server sends the Computation Manifest to the Agent, which runs the computation according to the Manifest, while sending events back to CVMS server on the status via gRPC.

 git clone https://github.com/ultravioletrs/cocos